kmaida/angular-auth/README.md

 5. Add `http://localhost:4200` (dev) and `http://localhost:3000` (stage) to both the **Allowed Web Origins** and **Allowed Logout URLs**.
 Click the "Save Changes" button.
 6. _If / when you have a production URL, add that to the **Allowed Web Origins** and **Allowed Logout URLs** as well._
 7. You can also [set up some social connections](https://manage.auth0.com/#/connections/social).* You can then enable them for your app in the **Application** options under the **Connections** tab.
+8. Go to the [**APIs**](https://manage.auth0.com/#/apis) section and click the "+ Create API" button.
+9. Give your API a name like `Secure Dino API` and enter an identifier.
+The identifier will be the _audience_ claim for access tokens to call this API.
+The identifier must be `https://secure-dino-api`.
+Save your settings.

 *_If using social connections, set up your own social keys!
 Do not leave social connections set to use Auth0 dev keys or you will encounter issues with token renewal._